The Meghalaya Odyssey – A Complete Travel Guide to Mawphlang

 Mawphlang Sacred Forest

-There are several sacred forests in Jaintia hills but Mawphlang sacred forest is the most well-known.
+There are several sacred forests in Jaintia hills part of Meghalaya but Mawphlang sacred forest is the most well-known.
 It is also famously known as Mawphlang Sacred Grove.
 Once you park your vehicles near Khasi heritage village gate, you can hire a guide who will take you to the forest.
 We would definitely recommend hiring a guide as they will provide many interesting information such as significance of the forest, traditions, rare plants and their uses etc. and would readily answer any query you might have.
 For those who do not take a guide, this whole place is just a plain forest with trees.
 There are two options for forest trek – Half trek which takes around 1-1.5 hours and Full trek which takes around 4 hours (if you choose to go deeper in the forest).
 Half trek is adequate for those who are visiting Mawphlang as a halt and have shortage of time.
 You do not miss out much by doing a half trek.
 The terrain is flat with hardly any slope and is pretty easy even for elderly.

 Our guide McDuff, was a local English speaking boy probably in his early 20s.
 McDuff unveiled the history of the forest to us.
 He was like a living library of knowledge and talked confidently about the folktales, history and legends of the sacred grove.
 Standing right outside the grove, he explained that the sacred forest is protected by a local deity named Labasa, who is believed to protect their village and the community.
 In times of need, such as illness, flood or drought, animal sacrifices were performed for the deity at the stone temples built inside the forest.
 When the deity is happy, it appears in the form of a leopard and when it is angry, it appears as a snake.
 If anyone enters the forest with bad intention, they face dreadful consequences.
 We realized through all these stories how important this forest was for McDuff's community.
 They worshipped and protected it just like religions do for their gods.
 They charge an entrance fee so that they can maintain the forest and plant saplings.
 Even when Indian prime minister Narendra Modi visited Mawphlang sacred forest, the community ensured he pays the entrance fee.
 They said - no one is above the forest, no one is above nature.